DylanReidRamelli/Bachelor-Project-2023/NOTES.md

 # General Notes
 - Find out if the readpng is actually reading the image correctly.
 - More probable that matplotlib is reading the array incorrectly.
+OR is is writing RGBA incorrectly.